silvadasilva/CPSC481-2018S/en/pages/project1.md

 You now have a project space, but exactly what are the problems/issues that people encounter in this context?
 And, how can technology help to address this problem?

 This project component focuses on employing methods for understanding your potential users in the context of your project.
-You may choose any three methods from the IDEO methods, such as contextual inquiry, surveys, interviews, focus groups, observations, etc. It is important to choose appropriate methods that complement one another -- for example, interviews could be complemented with observation.
+You may choose any two methods from the IDEO methods, such as contextual inquiry, surveys, interviews, focus groups, observations, etc. It is important to choose appropriate methods that complement one another -- for example, interviews could be complemented with observation.
 After collecting the data here, you will analyze it to develop tasks descriptions for your system that you will use in later components.

 ## Major activities

+- Identify your project idea.
+Succinctly describe the nature of the project, how you expect your system to be used, by whom, and the context under which you expect it to be used.

+- Identify stakeholders and users.
+Figure out who is impacted (in one way or another) by this system -- these are stakeholders.
+Note that stakeholders and users overlap, but are not always the same.
+For example, the primary users of self-checkout at a grocery store are customers, but cashiers still make use of the system, and the owner of a grocery store (who is likely paying for its installation) is someone who cares about the system, too.
+Create a list of these stakeholders, and describe them (particularly the users) in terms of: how much training/experience they might have, their background knowledge, etc.

+- Conduct two user research methods.
+Select two user research methods from the list below in such a way that they complement one another.
+Justify your choice of each of these research methods in terms of why they are appropriate for your context.
+Conduct the methods with potential users and/or stakeholders.
+Make notes about your experience conducting these methods: what are your users' problems, what is their context of use, what would they like to do, etc.?
+Consider issues of what the use context will be (e.g. typical situations).
+Summarize your method, and your findings from each of these methods.

+Since this is a class project, you need not necessarily interview as many users as suggested in the literature; instead, focus on selecting good techniques, and learning something from their application.
+If you're not sure, talk to me long before the deadline.
+Identify and develop a set of task descriptions.
+What will people use your system for?
+Develop these task descriptions in accordance to task-centred design methodology.

+## Potential reserach methods
+- Interview
+- Rapid ethnography
+- Observation (fly on the wall)
+- Survey
+- Shadowing (focusing on interactions with tools)
+- Extreme user interviews
+- Secondary research (identify issues with current tools, and what your approach will do differently)
+- Camera journal
+- Try it yourself
+- Empathy tools

 ## Deliverable

-## Grading sheet

-## Potential Research Methods
+You should deliver a report describing the activities you carried out as well as your findings and conclusions.

 ## Resources